-First-time visitors—including those who have lived in Minnesota their whole lives—may be surprised to discover all there is to see and do.
+First-time visitors may be surprised to discover all there is to see and do in this region.
 In no particular order, here are six unique attractions you can only find in southwest Minnesota.

 Spomer Classics, Worthington

 It’s only open by appointment, but car buffs and collectors shouldn’t miss this one-of-a-kind museum.
 A classic Oldsmobile, Pontiac Trans Am, Chevrolet Bel Air and Firebird are just a few of the iconic cars on display.
 But even more impressive are the 200+ vintage neon signs from car dealerships and farm equipment dealers, which give the place an awe-inspiring glow when the owner flips the switch.

 This two-for-one attraction will please both the art lovers and history buffs in your group.
 On the first floor of the Rock County Veterans Memorial Building, the Brandenburg Gallery showcases the work of Minnesota’s most famous photographer, Jim Brandenburg.
 The Luverne native spent 30 years with National Geographic, and still has a passion for his hometown.
 All proceeds from the Luverne gallery go to the Brandenburg Prairie Foundation, whose mission is “to educate, expand and promote native prairie in southwest Minnesota.”